-A second virtual open house will be hosted on the project website in April 2025.
-The open house will provide an overview of the study's progress, summarize the proposed strategies, projects, programs, and policies, and offer access to the draft Action Plan.
-The virtual open house will be held over a 30-day period, coinciding with a public review period for the draft plan.
+A second virtual open house was hosted on the project website from Friday, April 4, 2025, to Sunday, May 4, 2025.
+The open house provided an overview of the study's progress, summarized the proposed strategies, projects, programs, and policies, and offered access to the draft Action Plan.
+The virtual open house was held over a 30-day period, coinciding with a formal public review period for the draft plan.